WesselSmit/education-portal/DESIGN_RATIONALE.md

 * if the search-input is not empty the search-query is send to the server

 There is also a custom made reset icon in the search bar whenever it has focus and isn't empty.
 When clicked it removes the search-input from the searchbar.

+### Menu for mobile and tablet
+Since we use a hamburger menu on the mobile and tablet versions of our app and this requires JavaScript to access the menu, we have had to write a fallback for this to always give the user access to the menu.

+* The student has **no** access to Javascript
+The user clicks on the hamburger menu which contains a `<a>` to link to the menu at the bottom of the DOM.
+In this way the student can simply navigate through the app without Javascript.

+* The student **does** have access to Javascript
+The `<a>` gets a preventDefault in Javascript so that it no longer goes anywhere in the HTML but simply opens the menu using Javascript.

 <hr>